psmoveservice/psmove-ue4/README.md

 mv psmove-ue4 PSMovePlugin
 ```

-Then refresh your code and build your project.
+Then refresh your code (in winows, right click on .uproject; in Mac, do from within editor) and build your project.

 In your game, open the Actor you want to have PSMove input from.
-Add the PSMoveComponent to the actor.
+Add the PSMove component to the actor.
 Then... (in progress)

 # Developer Notes

-These notes are my notes taken during plugin development.
-They will help you understand how I developed it, which should help you understand how to modify/extend it.

 ## Bare Minimum